 Where To Stay in Palenque

-If we were to visit Palenque again we would stay in one of the resorts that are located closer to the Archaeological site, there is really not much in Palenque town itself.
+If we were to revisit Palenque we would stay in one of the resorts closer to the Archaeological site, there is not much in Palenque town itself.

 Hotel Maya Rue (where we stayed) at Calle Aldama s/n entre Juarez y 5 de Mayo.

-Guest review: “The location was excellent to the centre and to ADO bus station.
-The room was clean and perfect for our nights stay.
+Guest review: “The location was excellent, near the centre and ADO bus station.
+The room was clean and perfect for our night stay.
 Breakfast was great! ”

 Check availability here

-Set in a bright town house a 5-minute walk from Palenque’s Central Park, Posada Aguila Real offers a 24-hour reception and simple rooms with private bathrooms.
+Set in a bright townhouse a 5-minute from Palenque’s Central Park, Posada Aguila Real offers a 24-hour reception and simple rooms with private bathrooms.
 The Palenque Archaeological site is a 10-minute drive away.

-Each air-conditioned room at Posada Aguila Real has a private bathroom with hot water and free toiletries.
+Each air-conditioned room at Posada Aguila Real has a private bathroom with hot water and complimentary toiletries.
 All rooms have a TV, while free Wi-Fi is available in public areas.

 Hotels Closer to the Palenque site: